Rehearsal Venue / Times

-WMLO is not yer average Light Orchestra: it's actually a jazz big band with a 20 piece string section and six extra woodwinds.
-Formed in 1982 by Les Pursey, a former professional musician and teacher, we specialise in playing songs from the 'golden era' of song writing (1930s-70s) , so our repertoire includes standards, film themes and songs from the shows.
-We have over 200 original arrangements in the book, providing jazz and swing in the style of the John Wilson orchestra.
+WMLO is not your average light orchestra; it’s actually a jazz band with a big string section and woodwinds.
+Formed in 1982 by Les Pursey, a former professional musician and teacher, we specialise in playing songs from the golden era of song writing – (1930s – 70s) – so our repertoire includes standards, film themes, and songs from the shows.
+We have close on 300 original arrangements in our book, providing jazz and swing in the style of the John Wilson orchestra.

 We are a group of about 50 musicians who have a common interest in playing and performing music.
 We perform at many venues such as fêtes, concert halls, church, band stands etc.